Enova Systems: Conversions

 By 1992, the company had converted 140 vehicles, mostly Ford Escorts and Chevrolet S-10 pickups.
 That year, William Meurer opened Green Motor Works Inc. in North Hollywood, a dealership which planned to sell exclusively electric cars converted by Solar Electric or using parts sourced from them.
 Meurer first sold a Destiny to actor Leslie Nielsen; by 1993, Green Motor Works was concentrating on selling the Kewet neighborhood electric vehicle.
 Solar Electric Engineering had moved to a larger headquarters in Sebastopol, California.

 After Solar Electric acquired U.S. Electricar in the early 1990s, the company launched new conversions and took on a pilot program to convert United States Postal Service Grumman LLV delivery trucks.
 At the time, the electric vehicle market consisted mostly of conversions using lead-acid batteries.
 U.S. Electricar signed an agreement in 1993 with Hughes Power Control Systems to purchase 1,100 AC traction motors and motor controllers, which would be used to convert Chevrolet S-10 pickup and Geo Prizm sedans in a South Central Los Angeles facility.
 The AC traction motors were derived from the one used in the GM Impact, and were more efficient than the DC motors that Electricar had used previously.
 That August, Solar Electric acquired the electric vehicle manufacturing arm of Nordskog Industries in Redlands.

+In an attempt to produce the fastest production electric vehicle in the world, they also converted Mosler Consulier GTP's in 1993 to go 100 mph and make EV's appear cool and not just for economy cars.
+Leslie Nielsen promoted the car and was in advertisements for it, and it was planned that they were to be sold through Neiman Marcus.
+One is displayed in the Petersen Museum in California.

 The southern California assembly plant opened near Carson in May 1994.
 That June, U.S. Electricar signed an agreement with Itochu Corporation to market converted S-10 pickup and LLV delivery vans in Japan, with Itochu taking a 4.5% ownership stake for US$15 million.
 In late summer 1994, U.S. Electricar delivered 25 S-10 pickup conversions to Virginia Power and entered a joint venture with Niagara Mohawk Power Corporation to build an assembly facility in Syracuse, New York.
 Most of its sales were to public electric utility fleets.